Getting Your Unique Tattoo

 If you have artwork already that you wish to send for my opinion or evaluation please send it by email in .jpg format to:

 Please understand that it is not possible for me to do much online.
 But if you want to ask if I think a design you have found is workable, go ahead and send it by email and I'll give you my honest opinion.
 Sometimes this saves time because I can tell you I cannot do something that is very intricate at the small size you want.

 I am very much committed to a tattoo being a lifetime investment, and I will reserve the right to tell you honestly that I do not believe a design will be possible, or that I am afraid it will blur as it ages because it is too intricate.
 For the same reason I will never tattoo on fingers or toes, because I know it will blur as the skin rapidly exfoliates.
 I want every tattoo I do to be a source of pleasure, not regret.

-At the studio where I have access to my archives and files we can work together to find a design that works for you.
+At the studio where I have access to my archives and files we can work together to find a design that speaks to you.

-My employee Colin Fraser and I will work with you to find a pattern that expresses the feeling you want in your tattoo, in the size and placement of your choice.
-We can show you many photographs from my portfolio to illustrate various ways the design can be rendered.
+I will work with you to find a pattern that expresses the feeling you want in your tattoo, in the size and placement of your choice.
+I can show you many photographs from my portfolio to illustrate various ways the design can be rendered.
 This is your chance to externalize your inner aesthetics, to detail your body with fine art that will be a thing of beauty that will last as long as you do.
 I hope that we will be able to coordinate schedules and collaborate on a fine tattoo for you.